9minuteswithtractor/monsters-rolodex/README.md

-## Hello! 😃
+## Hello!

-     This is my first mini code-along react-project ( excited! 😃 ) This is a part of React Devloper course with a goal to get familiar with React.js
+     This is my first mini code-along react-project.
+     This is a part of React Devloper course with a goal to get familiar with React.js

      It was challenging to begin with, that said I am committed